oluwagbemi/Mathematical-and-Epidemiological-Modelling-of-Structured-Community-of-Microorganisms-With-Hydrogels/README.md

 # Mathematical-Modelling-and-Simulation-of-Structured-Microorganism-Community-With-Hydrogels-Surfaces
-Mathematical and Epidemiological Modelling of Structured Microorganisms With Hydrogels
+BioHydroCor: Mathematical Modelling of Structured Microorganisms Community With Hydrogels Developed by Dr.Olugbenga Oluwagbemi